 Similar to Google’s X division and Amazon’s Lab126, the name of such project is Building 8.
-Even if that building wasn’t exist yet, the day after, April the 13th, it was announced that the former head of Google ATAP, yet former director of DARPA, Regina Douglas had the lead of Building 8.
+Even if that building wasn’t exist yet, the day after, April the 13th, it was announced that the former head of Google ATAP, yet former director of DARPA, Regina Dugan had the lead of Building 8.

 “I’m excited to have Regina apply DARPA-style breakthrough development at the intersection of science and products to our mission,” Zuck wrote in a post.
 “This method is characterized by aggressive, fixed timelines, extensive use of partnerships with universities, small and large businesses, and clear objectives for shipping products at scale.”